Best MTB hip packs: ditch the bag and travel light on the trails

 Reasons to avoid

-A very similar design to the Camelbak listed above, the Bontrager Rapid Pack also opts to mount the bottle in the middle.
-There is a good reason for this: mounting the bottle in the middle gives it support from both sides.
+A very similar design to the Camelbak listed below, the Bontrager Rapid Pack also opts to mount the bottle – not included – in the middle.
+There is a very good reason for this – doing so gives it support from both sides (and increases stability).

 Specifications